NickTheSecurityDude/Chicago-AWS-Security-User-Group/2021-05/README.md

 **Problem:** Assume role with mfa not working.

-**Reason:** I didn't log out before running "aws configures sso", which merged sso details into the mfa user in the "~/.aws/config" file.
+**Reason:** I didn't log out before running "aws configure sso", which merged sso details into the mfa user in the "~/.aws/config" file.

 It looked like it was still allowing command, but that's because it was defaulting to the SSO user.